East of England Ambulance Service: Stations and response posts

 EEAST has 90 stations spread across the six counties the trust covers.
 Each station can house a mixture of accident and emergency vehicles, RRVs and patient transport services vehicles.
 The station has facilities for staff to rest, prepare ambulances and restock consumable medical equipment.
 Some of the larger stations are known as make ready stations or hub stations which house a team of make ready operatives who clean, fuel, restock, maintain and care for frontline accident and emergency ambulances.
-The larger stations also have the ability to house the resistance teams, which comprise Class C or C1 vehicles laden with equipment for response to major incidents.
+The larger stations also have the ability to house the resilience teams, which comprise Class C or C1 vehicles laden with equipment for response to major incidents.

 The trust also utilises response posts across its service area, which house restrooms, kitchen and seating areas, allowing the control centres to strategically stage crews across towns and cities to allow for better response times.
 Some response posts consist of small rented industrial units spread out across a city, or reserved spots in large commercial areas or other service buildings such as fire stations.